DigiPie/evantay.com/user/pages/01.home/_resume/resume.md

           info: Bachelor of Computing, Computer Science
           date: 2017 to 2021
           description: "<b>Achievements</b><br>• Honorable Mention for School of Computing's Orbital 2018 (Top 11 of 211 teams)<br>• <a href=\"http://bit.ly/2hSzWbv\">Info-communications Media Development Authority of Singapore Scholarship</a><br><br><b>Certification</b><br>• <a href=\"https://courses.edx.org/certificates/e9c965d9096b4eb6b9db7e331dce8cf2\">HarvardX PH125.1x: Data Science: R Basics</a> (2018)<br><br><b>Present Activities</b><br>• <a href=\"https://www.facebook.com/nussc\">President of NUS Skating Club</a>: Organised two introductory skating courses in which I led 20 instructors in teaching over 50 participants for each run; organised Skate Challenge 2019 in which over 60 university, polytechnic, ITE and primary school students participated.<br>• <a href=\"http://rc4.nus.edu.sg/\">Residential College 4 Systems Citizen</a>: Completed the RC4 System Dynamics programme where I was exposed to agent-based, network and stock-and-flow modelling."
+        - title: Stanford University, California
+          info: <a href=\"https://summer.stanford.edu/ihp\">International Honors Program</a>
+          date: Summer 2019
+          description: "I was one of only 10 National University of Singapore students selected for this programme.
+As an <a href=\"https://summer.stanford.edu/ihp\">International Honors Program</a> (IHP) participant, I took CS 161: Design and Analysis of Algorithms and CME 106: Introduction to Probability and Statistics for Engineers.<br><br><i>The IHP is a collaboration between Stanford Summer Session and specific international teaching and research institutions.
+All IHP students are endorsed through a selective admissions process, initiated at their home institution.
+This year, IHP students come from over 30 different universities in 17 countries around the world.</i>"
         - title: Singapore Polytechnic
           info: Diploma in Information Technology, cGPA of 3.907 upon 4.0
           date: 2012 to 2015